 The chime of a telephone directly over his head wakes Matt with the realization that he doesn't have a telephone on his headboard.
 Movement beside him, the rustle of flesh against sheets reminds him of yesterday even before the ringing stops and Cathy's melodious voice asks "Jabo?"
-A moment's pause as Matt gets his eyes open.
+A moment's pause.
 "Hi, Stangya.
 He's right here."

 "Hello, George."
 He's not too surprised at his friend's timing; and his partner is the only one who could possibly have known to reach him here.
 He is mildly disturbed about being disturbed so early – at all, in fact.

 "Good afternoon, Matt."
 The greeting dispels the tiredness from his mind.
 He looks at his wristwatch: 1:47.
 Naturally it wouldn't be this bright this early in the morning.
 "I thought, though you called in sick this morning, that you'd like to hear the preliminary report on that kid.
 It was, after all, your collar."

 "That wasn't necessary, George."
 But it is appreciated.
 His partner covered for him.

 "All right.
 The device we thought would be a robann was purchased from an 'unidentified' Tenctonese male for $500.
 Though the description could fit any non-female Newcomer, it did include the mention of a tattoo in our language about the wrist."

 "Kleezantsun."
 He's never been able to reproduce that popping sound, but this word doesn't need it – any more than 'Nazi' would.

 "It was only one of several offered for sale."